Vladimir Zeldin – 100-year-old Russian actor

 Vladimir was born on February 10, 1915 in Tambov province into the family of a musician and a teacher.
-His father, Mikhail Zeldin, was a graduate of the Moscow Conservatory, trombonist and conductor, in 1918 he became a head teacher of the Music School.
+His father Mikhail Zeldin was a graduate of the Moscow Conservatory, trombonist and conductor.
+In 1918 he became a head teacher of the Music School.
 Vladimir’s mother was a housewife.
 Zeldin has a brother and three sisters.
 All children in the family were musically gifted and played various musical instruments.
-Vladimir plays trumpet, piano and violin.
+Vladimir played trumpet, piano and violin.
 The boy was actively involved in sports – skiing, skating, football, volleyball, tennis.

 In 1924 the family moved to Moscow.

 Little Vladimir wanted to be a ballet dancer.
 At the age of 12 he even tried to enter the Bolshoi Ballet School but the father wanted his son to be a musician.

 After his father’s death, Vladimir worked as a trumpeter in the orchestra.
 Four years later, Volodya had a new dream; he decided to become a sailor, but couldn’t enter the military academy because of poor eyesight.

 In the early 1930s Zeldin enrolled in the acting class and in 1935 he became an actor in the Mossovet Theatre.

 You know, in 1938, Vladimir joined the Transport Theatre, where he had played in many performances.